binmahone/testcudf/optimizations/mutex_first_test/nsys_profiling_async/WORKLOAD1_RESULTS.md

 - Memory pool cleanup is similar for both modes
 - This is done at program exit, not affecting main workload

-## Why Async Benefits More from Mutex
+## Why Async Memory Benefits from Mutex

 ### 1. Memory Allocation Contention